ryu10/A2USB/README.md

 ## Supported PCBs
 The following boards can be used to run the A2USB firmware.
 Some of them require modification:

-* [A2VGA PCBs](https://github.com/rallepalaveev/analog) by Ralle Palaveev, using DIP ICs.
-PCB Rev 1.6 and newer already have the options required for A2USB (see jumper options).
+* [A2VGA PCBs](https://github.com/rallepalaveev/analog/tree/ecfa4b3e52f3d136d9acd2fb16cf82e98da0213a) by Ralle Palaveev, using DIP ICs.
+[PCB Rev 1.6](https://github.com/rallepalaveev/analog/tree/ecfa4b3e52f3d136d9acd2fb16cf82e98da0213a/A2VGA.v1.6-hardware) already have the options required for A2USB (see jumper options).
-  * His v1.5 PCBs (or older) can also be used, however, they need to be modified to support A2USB.
+  * Other revisions of the A2VGA PCBs can also be used, however, they need two small modifications to support A2USB.
 See [modifications](HwModding.md).

      ![A2VGA](Photos/A2VGA_Palaveev.jpg)